Create Play Travel Pacific Northwest family lifestyle and creative ideas

 Katie Wallace

 Hi, I’m Katie!
-I live with my husband and 3 kids in Coeur d’Alene, Idaho.
-I love Jesus, coffee, creative projects, taking photos and traveling.
-I’ve previously worked as a web designer, journalist and barista.
+I live with my husband and 4 kids in Coeur d’Alene, Idaho.
+I love Jesus, coffee, creative projects, photography, and traveling.
+I’ve previously worked as a web designer, journalist, and barista.
 I hope you enjoy our creative projects and family adventures!

 Post navigation

-Easy DIY Baby Flower Barefoot Sandals
+DIY Baby Barefoot Sandals

 5 Potty Training Tips for Toddlers